message/iata/BY.md

-Published 30.08.2021
+Published 01.09.2021
-1. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
+1. Passengers must have a negative COVID-19 PCR test taken at most 4 days before arrival.
 The test result must be issued in Belarusian, English or Russian.
 This does not apply to:
 - nationals and residents of Belarus;
 - passengers with a diplomatic or service passport;